pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/19_Newsletter.md

 To define the confirmation URL in editmode.
 You have to add controller / action and token information.
-In the picture, you can see how you would add a token placeholder to the URL.
+In the picture, you can see how you would add a token  to the URL.

 ![The email document - a variable placeholder](../img/newsletter_token_url.png)